crate/cratedb-guide/docs/integrate/amqp/usage.md

-(amqp-tutorial)=
+(amqp-usage)=

 # Load data from an AMQP queue into CrateDB

-The tutorial will walk you through starting the [RabbitMQ] AMQP broker and CrateDB, publishing JSON data to an AMQP queue, consuming and relaying it into a CrateDB table continuously, and validating that the data has been stored successfully.
+The usage guide will walk you through starting the [RabbitMQ] AMQP broker and CrateDB, publishing JSON data to an AMQP queue, consuming and relaying it into a CrateDB table continuously, and validating that the data has been stored successfully.